 Transport to Valbona Valley

-The cruise takes about 2.5 hours.
-Another minibus will be waiting at the Fierze dock on the other side of the lake to take you to Bajram Curri or straight to Valbonë.
+There will be other minibuses waiting at the Fierzë dock on the northern side of the lake to take you to Bajram Curri or straight to Valbonë.

 Sights in the Valbona Valley